fmoyen/CAPIApp/README.md

 ## Way to use it:
 You need to start an OpenShift Pod running a container with this CAPIApp docker image.
 To do so, have a look at the scripts in ./OpenShift directory (scripts you need to run from an OpenShift client system with access to the cluster)
-  - user_CAPIApp.bash: a script that will create a specific namespace for the user, a CAPIApp deployment with a Pod and a CAPIApp container, etc (user_CAPIApp -h for details on how to use it).
+  - user_CAPIApp.bash: a script that will create a specific namespace for the user, a CAPIApp deployment resource with a Pod and a CAPIApp container, etc (user_CAPIApp -h for details on how to use it).
-  - start_CAPIApp.bash: The script I was using for testing the CAPIApp image, so it only creates a POD/Container into the fabriceproject namespace, allowing me to choose different cards and definition yaml files.

 ## Notes
 The last line of the Dockerfile is "CMD /usr/local/bin/Run_The_APP.bash", so the container automatically runs Run_The_APP.bash when starting.